 We were previously SRK Accounting but that name wasn’t really cutting it as we were helping our clients with a lot more than accounting.
 The firm needed a new brand identity to let everyone know what we’re really about: helping our clients build great businesses so they can have great lives.
 So we help them plan their business and get their business performing well so they can effectively make money and meet their own personal goals.

 We love the name GrowFactor and we love the logo.
 The eight strands match the eight services we provide.
 For every client, we find out what their ‘grow factor’ is and match up the services that they need.

 Our core service is always going to be accountancy because we’re chartered accountants but I think that businesses expect a lot more now.
 When it’s a growing business, they’re going to need access to cash, so we help with cashflow forecasting and funding.
 We rely on Futrli alone for that.

 Our core services are around cash, profit, growth and one area we’re really going to start pushing over the next year because we’re good at it is strategic coaching.
 We’re launching a boardroom programme too, a six to eight-week course to teach business owners to really understand and get the best out of their numbers – not be afraid of them.
 We aim to empower our clients.

-For forecasting and reporting there’s nothing that can touch Futrli right now.
-The PDF reports came out and they look so good but we’ve also got a live engine where we’re getting live data fed through from Xero and QuickBooks.
-For clients, we use it to be proactive.
+For forecasting and reporting, there’s nothing that can touch Futrli right now.
+The PDF reports look so good, and we’ve got a live engine feeding real-time data through from Xero.
+It allows us to be proactive for our clients.

 We use the alerts to make sure we’re on top of what’s going on in a client’s business instead of having to log in every two minutes and look at what’s going, the system will alert us if there’s an issue whether it’s good or bad.
 We use Futrli to create management accounts packs and run board meetings, we use it to prepare investor decks, presentations for investors on the numbers.
 We use it for everything and it’s the only software we use.